usametov/Bookmarks-ETL/README.md

 The ouput file will have a format defined by Bookmarks.Common.Bookmark class.
 Have a look at examples in TestMongoDbImport project.

-This project is bundled with [TagSortService] (https://github.com/usametov/TagSortService), which is another project of mine.
+This project is bundled with [TagSortService](https://github.com/usametov/tagsort-microservice), which is another project of mine.